 - 300 mile range, 90kWh battery

-The talk of electric town right now is the Jaguar i-Pace.
-Completely electric, totally new and very Jaguar.
+The Jaguar i-Pace was one of the first big marque, completely electric, cars on the road.
 The i-Pace pushes into SUV styling, giving you space and practicality inside, but with a sporty drive.
-It's very much the luxury electric car to excite.
+It's very much a luxury electric car to excite.
 There's oodles of tech, but it's the smoothness of the driving that really makes this car feel like the embodiment of an electric future.

 Tesla Model X

 The Model X is the fastest SUV on the planet and will catapult you to 60mph in 2.9 seconds.
 The other talking point of the Model X is the falcon wing doors, that open up and out the way to allow passengers to easily access the second and third rows of seats.
-What Tesla has really done, however, is make electric cars sexy and it's very much a car of the moment.
+It's very much the big daddy of electric cars right now.

 Tesla Model S